Accessible Canvas course how-tos

-See ASU's Online Course Accessibility Checklist to learn how to fully audit your Canvas course step-by-step.
+- ASU's Online Course Accessibility Audit to learn to audit your Canvas course step-by-step.

-Ally is an external tool used by Canvas to scan your course and give all the document and image files you've uploaded an accessibility score.
+Blackboard Ally in Canvas is used by Canvas to scan your course and give all the document and image files you've uploaded an accessibility score.

 Clicking on the gauge will open a window on the right-hand side of the screen with information about how to fix the document or image.

 In addition to accessibility scores and help, Ally automatically generates alternative accessible file formats for all files you upload to Canvas.
 Students can download these alternative formats, allowing them greater freedom about how they consume the content in your course.
 The file types created include PDF, ePub, audio, HTML, braille, and machine-translated versions.